curtcox/elizabot-js/browser-port-notes.md

 # ElizaBot Browser Port Notes

-This document outlines the process of porting the Node.js version of elizabot.js to a browser-compatible version.
+This document outlines the process of porting the Node.js version of elizabot.js to a browser-compatible version with identical, deterministic behavior.

 ## Overview

 ElizaBot is a JavaScript implementation of the classic ELIZA chatbot.
 The original version (elizabot.js) was written for Node.js environments, using CommonJS module syntax (`exports`) to expose functionality.
-The browser port (elizabot-browser.js) makes the same functionality available in browser environments.
+The browser port (elizabot-browser.js) makes the same functionality available in browser environments while maintaining identical output behavior.

+## Key Requirements

+1. **Identical Output**: Given the same seed and inputs, both versions must produce identical outputs
+2. **Deterministic Behavior**: The same seed should always produce the same sequence of responses
+3. **Browser Compatibility**: The implementation should work without modification in browser environments
+4. **Maintainability**: Code should remain readable and follow the original structure

 ## Key Challenges and Solutions